Healing Ourselves and Our Community: Harmonizing in Retreat

 September 22 - 24, 2017

 The program begins with an Equinox gathering and moves into an evening dialogue about the mysticism of sound and music and the necessity of both in healing.
 Saturday is a day for healers of all kinds to share modalities, to offer special gifts and trainings to the group.
-In the evening, a public conversation and concert with Randy Weston and special guest, Pir Zia Inayat-Khan, son of Abode Founder Pir Vilayat Inayat Khan and grandson of Hazrat Inayat Khan, will interface, two mystics and the music of the soul.
+In the evening, a public conversation and concert with Randy Weston and special guest, Pir Zia Inayat-Khan, son of Abode Founder Pir Vilayat Inayat Khan and grandson of Hazrat Inayat Khan, will interface (via teleconference), two mystics and the music of the soul.
+This concert has recently changed venues to the Berkshire Museum; limited shuttles will be available.
+We are thankful for the partnership of the Berkshire Museum in this endeavor!

 Sunday will conclude with a Universal Worship celebration of musical magnitude, celebrating the African tradition of the program.
 Meals will also reflect the African-inspired traditions of Dr. Weston, the organizers, and the participants.
 Accommodations and bathrooms are shared; the Abode provides all linens.